 (Ancylostoma spp., Uncinaria stenocephala)

-Hookworms are nematodes that infect domestic and wild canids and felids.
-Dogs become infected with ensheathed third stage larvae via the percutaneous (skin), oral or trans-mammary routes (Ancylostoma caninum only).
+Hookworms are nematodes that infect domestic and wild canids, felids and primates.
+Dogs become infected with ensheathed third-stage larvae via the percutaneous (skin), oral or trans-mammary routes (Ancylostoma caninum only).
 They are zoonotic.

 |Common name: Hookworm|